CommunityAmerica Credit Union

 CommunityAmerica Credit Union (CACU) is a credit union headquartered in Lenexa, Kansas, regulated under the authority of the Missouri Division of Credit Unions and the National Credit Union Administration (NCUA) of the U.S. federal government.
-CommunityAmerica has $4.3 billion in assets, ranking it among the nation’s largest credit unions.
+CommunityAmerica has $4.3 billion in assets, ranking it among the nation's largest credit unions.
 Based on deposits, CommunityAmerica ranks as one of the top 10 Kansas City-based financial institutions.
-Today, there are 32 CommunityAmerica branches in the Kansas City and St. Louis areas.
+There are 33 CommunityAmerica branches in the Kansas City and St. Louis areas.

-Field of membership

-CommunityAmerica serves residents of Missouri who live or work in the following counties: Jackson, Clay, Platte, Cass, St. Louis.

-CommunityAmerica serves residents of Kansas who live or work in the following counties: Johnson, Wyandotte, Douglas, Jefferson, Leavenworth, Miami, Shawnee.
+CommunityAmerica serves Missouri residents who live or work in these counties: Jackson, Clay, Platte, Cass, and St. Louis.
+It serves Kansas residents who live or work in these counties: Johnson, Wyandotte, Douglas, Jefferson, Leavenworth, Miami, and Shawnee.